Slip Resistance Specification and Testing

 Slip Resistance Test Methods

 There are a number of different test methods recognised by the Australian Standard for slip resistance 4586:2013.
-The most recognised is probably the ramp test with its R rating results – R9, R10 etc.
+One of the most recognised is probably the ramp test with its R rating results – R9, R10 etc.

 The Wet Pendulum Test is broadly being recognised as the most effective method, due mainly to the high likelihood of this test method being used to evaluate the suitability of a design selection after installation.
 The pendulum test is portable and therefore the test of choice for any forensic testing on site, which can be critical if there, has been a slip incident.